stargazing

 The Fredericksburg-area now features two International Dark Sky Parks - Enchanted Rock State Natural Area and Lyndon B. Johnson National Historical Park

-Fredericksburg will be in the path of totality for both the October 14, 2023 Annual Solar Eclipse and April 8, 2024's Great North American Eclipse
+Fredericksburg will be in the path of totality for the April 8, 2024's Great North American Eclipse

 Path of Totality for Texas' Two Eclipses